Breg (river): Description

-In its upper section, known as the Katzensteig, the Breg valley is clearly a result of glaciation, with a strikingly low gradient and landscape characterized by large Black Forest houses.
+In its upper section, known as the Katzensteig, the Breg valley is a result of glaciation, with a low gradient and landscape characterized by large Black Forest houses.
 Between the towns of Furtwangen and Vöhrenbach, the Breg flows eastwards through a broader and somewhat more densely populated valley, then in a generally southeasterly direction through a solitary forest valley, accompanied by a road and the route of the former Breg Valley Railway, which is now a bicycle track.
 Shortly before Hammereisenbach-Bregenbach, the Breg is joined by the Linach just below the Linach Dam and, in the village, by the Hammerbach, a short tributary, but the most important thanks to its two large headstreams.
 Near Bräunlingen, the Breg meets the Röthenbach stream at the Kirnbergsee.
 Here the Breg leaves the Black Forest and continues via Hüfingen to Donaueschingen, through wide, open countryside on the plateau of the Baar.

-After 46.2 kilometres, the Breg merges with the Brigach in Donaueschingen to form the Danube - "Brigach und Breg bringen die Donau zuweg" ("Brigach and Breg bring the Danube together") as the well known rhyme goes.
-Since the Breg is not only the longest, but also the most voluminous river of the Danube with a catchment area of 291.5 km², its source is considered hydrographically as the source of the Danube (Donauquelle).
+After 46.2 kilometres, the Breg merges with the Brigach in Donaueschingen to form the Danube.
+Since the Breg is both the longest and most voluminous river of the Danube, with a catchment area of 291.5 km2, its source is considered hydrographically as the source of the Danube.